Nelson McCausland: Red Sky controversy

-Becket Cook Article
+Becket Cook article

 In January 2021, McCausland faced calls to resign from the Education Authority after sharing an article on Facebook about Becket Cook, an American who lived as a gay man until he became a born-again Christian.
-McCausland wrote, "A powerful testimony of a life changed by God and some important insights into the whole 'gay movement' from someone who has been there."
+McCausland wrote, "A powerful testimony of a life changed by God and some important insights into the whole 'gay movement' from someone who has been there".

 Affiliations

-McCausland was chairman of The Ulster-Scots Heritage Council (USHC) when it was formed in 1995 and was then the director of the USHC from 1997 until his election to the Assembly in 2003.
+McCausland was chairman of the Ulster-Scots Heritage Council (USHC) when it was formed in 1995 and was then the director of the USHC from 1997 until his election to the Assembly in 2003.
 At that time he was succeeded by his party and Council colleague William Humphrey.
 McCausland served as DUP spokesman and Minister for Culture, Arts and Leisure.
-He takes a particular interest in culture and arts and was chair of the Assembly's Culture, Arts and Leisure Committee.

 He is a member of Cross of Saint Patrick LOL 688 and Royal Black Knights of Patrick RBP 146 and was for some years convenor of the Education Committee of the Grand Orange Lodge of Ireland.
-McCausland served as the Northern Ireland Secretary of the Lord's Day Observance Society from 1981–92.
+McCausland served as the Northern Ireland Secretary of the Lord's Day Observance Society from 1981 to 1992.
 He has been described as a "Protestant fundamentalist".

 McCausland adheres to the pseudoarchaeological belief that the people of the British Isles are descended from the lost tribes of Israel, and has addressed events organised by the British-Israel-World Federation.